Watford turns form book on its head

+Two goals in 58 first-half seconds from Etienne Capoue and Roberto Pereyra saw Watford triumph 2-0 at Wolves, ending the hosts' impressive run of form.

-Wolves had won four of their past five Premier League games, while Watford had only picked up one point in four, but a surprise result here saw Watford leapfrog Nuno Espirito Santo's side into seventh place.
+Wolves had won four of their last five Premier League games, while Watford had only picked up one point in four, but a surprise result on Saturday saw Watford leapfrog Nuno Espirito Santo's side into seventh place.

 The previous eight of Wolves' Premier League goals had been scored in the second half, yet they were unable to force a late fightback this time around in a lacklustre display.